Jump

 Acceptable if you are going to someone else's home.

-Now we will introduce verbs of actions (e.g., eating, drinking, doing, etc.) that take a direct object.
+Common action verbs (e.g., eating, drinking, doing, etc.) take a direct object.
 The direct object the subject acts upon is marked by the particle (pronounced as /o/).
 Other parts of speech can be added as shown below.

 Topic/Subject